Officials: 6 people injured by car during NYC protest

 NEW YORK (AP) — Several people were injured when a car drove into a street protest in midtown Manhattan on Friday, the New York City Police Department said.

-Witnesses said the protest march was passing through the intersection of 39th Street and Third Avenue at around 4 p.m. when the car went through.
+The protest march was passing through the intersection of 39th Street and Third Avenue at around 4 p.m. when the car went through, said Tom Ella, who was there documenting the demonstration.

 The New York Fire Department said six people were taken by ambulance to local hospitals.
 Police and fire officials said the injuries didn’t appear to be life-threatening.